 Each year, the annual report is due to STRS Ohio in early August.
 Specific instructions for completing the annual reporting process will be available on the employer website in June.
 No extensions will be granted to the deadline.
 Employers are asked to anticipate and address issues that could cause problems, such as changing payroll systems or the absence of key personnel.

-To check the submission status of your report, please log in to ESS and select "Employer Reports" in the Application Menu.
-On the Work Reports screen, select "Annual" in the Report Source column.
-If "Submitted" or "Complete" appear in the Work Report Status column, STRS Ohio has received your report.
+To check the submission status of your report, please log in to ESS and select "Employer Reports" in the banner menu at the top of the home page.
+On the Employer Reports screen, select "Annual" in the Report Source column.
+If "Submitted" or "Complete" appear in the Report Status column, STRS Ohio has received your report.
 (Reports listed in "Initial" status have not yet been submitted using ESS.)
-If you cannot find the "Annual Report" in your list of work reports, contact [email protected] to be granted access.
+If you cannot find the annual report in your list of work reports, contact [email protected] to be granted access.

 The annual report must include the following information about each member: